jasonbarone/membership-app-block-list/README.md

 ### How It Works
-The text file in this project is a curated list of all of the most popular membership and paywall apps out on the web.
-When you subscribe to the list, the filters are added to your AdBlock filters.
+The text file in this project contains a curated list of filters for all of the most popular membership and paywall apps out on the web.
+When you subscribe to the list, the filters are added to your AdBlock settings.
+As long as the you're subscribed to the list, you'll be blocking the pop-up overlays from appearing, exposing the content underneath.

 ### Blocked Apps